Application Process, Prerequisites & Elements

 In addition to documenting the required Education and Experience, the applicant must be able to thoroughly explain and demonstrate advanced expertise in at least one competency area, and a general knowledge in the remaining areas.
 Click below for more information on competency areas.

-The applicant’s signature in the Principles section of the application form is required and shall denote the candidate’s commitment to ethical behavior.
+The applicant’s signed Affirmation of Principles and Affirmation of Ethical Behavior is required and shall denote the candidate’s commitment to ethical behavior.

 Any disciplinary events, lawsuits past or pending, suspension of privileges from care facilities or professional organizations, or any actions by a state/province or other licensing body related to complaints or actions against an individual must be reported and reviewed by the committee.
 NADD has established a process for receiving complaints regarding ethical behavior of people who have received this certification.
 Any intentional misrepresentations or falsehoods submitted by an applicant would be sufficient to deny certification as an unethical act.